schahinr/EightQueens/README.md

 # EightQueens
-In the eight queens puzzle, eight queens must be placed on a standard 8×8 chess board so that no  *queen can attack another.
-The center figure below shows an invalid solution; two queens can attack *each other diagonally.
-The figure on the right shows a valid solution.
+In the eight queens puzzle, eight queens must be placed on a standard 8×8 chess board so that no queen can attack another.

-Given a description of a  *chess board, your job is to determine whether or not it represents a valid solution to the eight  *queens puzzle.
+Given a description of a chess board, your job is to determine whether or not it represents a valid solution to the eight queens puzzle.

 Problem description can be found at: https://open.kattis.com/problems/8queens